Azure/data-api-builder/docs/getting-started/getting-started-dab-cli.md

 ## Prerequisite

 This CLI tool is part of [.NET global tools](https://www.nuget.org/packages?packagetype=dotnettool).
-As a prerequisite to install and run this tool, you'll need to have [.NET SDK](https://dotnet.microsoft.com/en-us/download) >=6 installed on your DEV machine.
+As a prerequisite to install and run this tool, you'll need to have [.NET SDK](https://dotnet.microsoft.com/en-us/download) >=6 installed on your development machine.

 ## Install the DAB CLI